 Don’t

-- “Set up a new system for tracking inventory to ensure fewer mistakes were made.”
+- “Helped set up a new system for tracking inventory to ensure fewer mistakes were made”

 Resume writer’s tip: Tailor your resume for each application

-It’s essential to align your resume with details from the job descriptions of the positions you’re applying for.
-You can easily do this by incorporating relevant language and target keywords into the text.
-Tailoring your college resume for each application is a great way to increase your chances of landing an interview.
+Align your resume with details from the job descriptions of the positions you’re applying for.
+You can incorporate relevant language and target keywords into the text.
+Tailoring your college resume for each application is a great way to increase your chances of an interview.

-Your goal should be to highlight the skills and requirements you know hiring managers are looking for.
-This shows your understanding of the role and how your qualifications align with their needs.
+Highlight the skills and credentials you know hiring managers are looking for.
+This shows you understand the role and how your qualifications align with their needs.
 Remember, a customized resume communicates your genuine interest and commitment, something that will capture the attention of employers.

 What if you don’t have experience?

 Don’t let your lack of paid professional experience discourage you.
 You can highlight transferable skills acquired through internships, coursework, volunteering, and extracurricular activities.
-Showcase any projects, research papers, or leadership roles you undertook during your academic journey.
+Showcase any relevant projects, research papers, or leadership roles you undertook during school.

-Employers value enthusiasm and a willingness to learn, so emphasize your ability to adapt quickly and work collaboratively.
+Employers value enthusiasm and a willingness to learn, so emphasize your ability to adapt quickly and collaborate.
 Demonstrating your potential and eagerness to contribute can help overcome any lack of experience and increase your chances of securing an entry-level position.

 4. Outline your education and related certifications

-For a college resume, your education section might just be your biggest strength.
-Always begin with your highest degree first.
+For a college resume, your education section might be your top asset.
+Begin with your highest degree first.
 Include the name of the school, its location, your attendance dates or expected graduation date, and your GPA score if it’s over 3.5.

 Education